Paul Fontaine: Abstraction

-Fontaine's work of the 1950s and 1960s, a large body of work executed mostly in oil and acrylic, were a definite break in scale from the war watercolors and works of the 1940s.
+Fontaine's work of the 1950s and 1960s, a large body of work executed mostly in oil and acrylic, were a break in scale from the war watercolors and works of the 1940s.
 His meeting of gallerist Lucia Stern in Boston was a turning point, as was an exhibition in Wiesbaden of the paintings of German abstractionists like Willi Baumeister, Otto Ritschl, Erich Heckel, Karlheinz Schmidt-Rotluff and Emile Nolde in 1949.
-In 1978, the artist related "in 1946 I discovered that a picture could be made without literary content.
+In 1978, the artist explained that "in 1946 I discovered that a picture could be made without literary content.
 This filled me up with such excitement that up until today it's the only form of painting that still captivates me.
 The purity of it.
 Form, color, line, rhythm, without compromise creating the picture.
 No need to reproduce a scene or tell a tale.
 What liberation."

 Fontaine was, by the mid-1950s, living in Darmstadt, where he also had contact with composers of new music (Karlheinz Stockhausen and Mauricio Kagel would be among these) and practitioners of modern dance and other arts.
 Crucial in this was his wife, Virginia Fontaine, who was socially well-connected among the area's cultural and artistic circles.
 She was also instrumental (as was Baumeister) in getting Paul Fontaine to show in galleries and connect with the Darmstädter Sezession (where he was the only American member).

 Upon retiring from Stars and Stripes in 1969, the Fontaines moved to Guadalajara, Mexico.
 Leaving Darmstadt and Europe, writer Robert d'Hooge noted the following in Schlosskeller: "Since he has discovered his problems and his way of translating and expressing those in his paintings, Fontaine has gone without hesitation, his own way.
 It was always the intrinsic value of color, the improvement in their comparison and contrast, the vision of light and dark that was moving to Fontaine.
 Now the evolution has arrived at the Stadium of Wisdom, where the sonorous double-sound of two colors creates complete harmony in the smallest space.
 We do not know how the bright light of Mexico will affect the development of Fontaine's painting.
 What is a loss for us can be gain for him.
 We wish this from our hearts."

 Fontaine's approach to space also changed during this time; large areas of white ground supplanted by colorful floral explosions (called "schmoos") recall some of Morris Louis' stained "florals" in their color and impact.
 Motifs like doorways and sailboats are noted by the artist as chance abstract occurrences from a blank mind.
-Nevertheless, they are clear images in his work of the 1970s, such as Tortola (1970), where a boat-like half-moon structure and black "sails" crests a ground of choppy waves.
-As the artist states in 1978, "where the ideas come from is both unknown and confounding as well as impossible to verbalize… the strength of the impact should become easily communicative not just to me, but hopefully to everyone."
+As the artist states in 1978, "where the ideas come from is both unknown and confounding as well as impossible to verbalize... the strength of the impact should become easily communicative not just to me, but hopefully to everyone."